okta/okta-spring-boot/README.md

 Okta's Spring Security integration will [parse the JWT access token](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth#oauth-flows) from the HTTP request's `Authorization: Bearer` header value.

-Check out a minimal example that uses the [Okta Signin Widget and JQuery](examples/siw-jquery) or [this blog post](https://scotch.io/tutorials/build-a-secure-notes-application-with-kotlin-typescript-and-okta).
+Check out a minimal example that uses the [Okta Signin Widget and JQuery](examples/siw-jquery) or [this blog post](https://developer.okta.com/blog/2017/09/19/build-a-secure-notes-application-with-kotlin-typescript-and-okta).

-## Supporting server side applications - OAuth2 Code flow
+## Supporting server side applications - OAuth Code flow

 Building a server side application and just need to redirect to a login page?
-This OAuth2 code flow is for you.
+This OAuth 2.0 code flow is for you.

 ### Configure your properties